The IAS Electrical Safety Workshop offers two avenues for student participation:

 The IEEE IAS Electrical Safety Committee is pleased to call for applications for Electrical Safety Prevention through Design Student Engineering Education Initiative, a program geared toward graduate students in electrical engineering and safety engineering fields.
-The goal of this program is to award talented and promising students who have a passion for Prevention through Design, by subsidizing travel, lodging and registration for participation in the ESW, March 7-11, 2022 in Jacksonville, Florida, USA.
+The goal of this program is to award talented and promising students who have a passion for Prevention through Design, by subsidizing travel, lodging and registration for participation in the ESW workshop.
 A limited number of students will be selected for this honor.

 Students are selected based on the merit of their application.
 Selected students will present a poster presentation at the ESW based on the content of their application materials reflecting their research on electric safety.

-Applications must be submitted by December 1, 2021.
+Applications must be submitted by October 31 (Extended to November 15).

 Since its inception in 1991, the ESW has provided the premier international forum to enable and accelerate change in the electrical safety culture and push the envelope on what is possible in preventing workplace injuries from electrical hazards.
 Through the Electrical Safety Prevention through Design Student Engineering Initiative, the IAS Electrical Safety Committee enthusiastically engages the next generation of engineers to stimulate innovation in engineering solutions and inherently safer designs essential to eliminating occupational injuries and fatalities.
 This program is subsidized by the IAS Education Department and the ESW.

 Graduate students (M.S. or Ph.D.) in the electrical engineering or safety engineering sciences, or a closely related field.
 Winning recipients will receive: